|Salary||$34.36 - $42.91/hour; $5,955.73 - $7,437.73/month; $71,468.80 - $89,252.80/year|

 |HR Analyst||Courtney Thomas|

-Receives general supervision from a Supervising Public Health Nurse and may receive technical and functional supervision from a Senior Physical Therapist.
+Receives immediate supervision from a Supervising Public Health Nurse and may receive technical and functional supervision from other professional or medical staff.

 Duties may include, but are not limited to, the following:

 It is the applicant's responsibility to identify in their application materials how they meet the Minimum Qualifications listed below.